-Here is another example of how much talent, in the jazz world, exists away from the limelight.
+These, and the other recordings reviewed here, are example of how much talent, in the jazz world, exists away from the limelight.
 Flutist Marc Adler lives and works in the Philadelphia area where he has focused his attention on developing his musical skills in the area of jazz improvisation and composition.
-He holds Bachelor and Master’s degrees in Music from the University of the Arts and Temple University respectively, developing his musical expression through the flute, alto flute, bansuri, Native American and other assorted flutes, developing skills as a composer/arranger, while writing for various jazz-related publications.
+He holds Bachelor and Masters degrees in Music from the University of the Arts and Temple University respectively, developing his musical expression through the flute, alto flute, bansuri, Native American and other assorted flutes, developing skills as a composer/arranger, while also writing for various jazz-related publications.
 Working with grants and fellowships from such entities as the National Endowment for the Arts and the Pennsylvania Council on the Arts, Marc has been able to develop his own high-quality recording projects while appearing as a sideman with a wide array of artists (including the Ali Ryerson’s Jazz Flute Big Band at the National Flute Association conference in 2013) and contributing compositions and arrangements for various ensembles.
-His most recent recording, plus one he is currently working on, speak to the originality of his contribution to the flute in jazz.
+These, his most recent recordings speak to the originality of his contribution to the flute in jazz.

-When Marc‘s new recording arrived for review I first went back to his earlier CDs in my collection.
+When Marc‘s new recordings arrived for review I first went back to his earlier CDs in my collection.

 Tracks: 1.
 Autumn Smiles; 2.
 Thoughts of You ; 3.
 All of You; 4.
 Simone; 5.
 If On A Winter’s Night; 6.
 F Street; 7.
 Ode to J.F.
 8. Poignant Desire; 9.
 Distant Trains; 10. ’Round Midnight (All compositions by Marc Adler except 3. by Cole Porter, 5. by Bob Gold, 9.
 By R.Claire and 10. by Thelonius Monk